GeorgicaMarius/USe-Unsplash-Semantic-API/backend/README.md

 ## use-api

-Spring Boot Web REST API project, serving as the Backend for the Angular Frontend project.
+Spring Boot Web REST API project, serving as the backend for the Angular frontend project.
+Offers operations for:

+- photos: query, search, filter, offset and limits
+- collections: query, search, filter, offset and limits
+- additional data: from DBpedia, about cities

+Use `src\main\resources\application.properties` to configure:

+- `fuseki.server.start`: `True` or `False` - if to start embedded Fuseki server (available at port 3330)
+  - ⚠ Don't forget to add model file into resources folder: `src\main\resources\use_model.rdf`
+- `use.dataset.endpoint`: URL to Fuseki SPARQL endpoint
+  - `http://localhost:3030/use_dataset/sparql` for standalone local Fuseki server
+  - `http://localhost:3330/use_dataset/sparql` for embedded Fuseki server
+- `dbpedia.dataset.endpoint` already set to `https://dbpedia.org/sparql`